An Ayurvedic Guide to Taking Care of Your Skin During Winter

 - Use cayenne, cinnamon, ginger, cumin, turmeric, coriander, and black pepper spices.

-- Avoid processed foods, sugars, dairy products, and minimize oily food.
+- Avoid processed foods, sugars, and dairy products, and minimize oily food.

 - Tea tree oil, lavender, and eucalyptus are the best essential oils to keep acne and excess oily texture under control.